 The massive Hindu temple complex was built in 2005 and now tops the must-visit sights in Delhi.
 The temple is a beautiful work of art was mainly built with stone and white marble with 234 intricately carved pillars, 9 domes, 20 towers along with statues of famous Indian spiritual figures inside the complex.

 In 2007, Akshar Dham Temple honorably received the title of the world’s largest Hindu temple with its 100 Acres of land with the main sanctum in the center, beautiful garden and other structures around it.
 It’s stunning when seeing the temple from afar at night as entire magnificent complex lits up and brings in Indian fairytale vibe to you.

-Please note: photography and leaving footwear is prohibited in the temple compound
+NOTE: Photography and leaving footwear is prohibited in the temple compound.

 This gorgeous place is a wonderful getaway from the craziness of the city offering peace and serenity to its visitors.
 Lodi garden is dotted with monuments and tombs from Lodi and Sayyed periods of history like Mohammed Shah’s Tomb, Sikander Lodi’s Tomb and it’s also home to a variety of miniature trees.
 The National Bonsai Park is also included in this large garden.